 So what is a good percentage return?
 On the capital employed, we believe anything above 10-15% is very good (over time).
 If your leverage is 3x the return on your equity is, obviously, three times greater.
 Unless you’re exploiting a real inefficiency we believe it’s hard to make anything better than this over time.
 But at the end of the day, you need to measure your returns in relation to your risk.
 Risk is hard to quantify.
-In our backtests, we normally use these two metrics:
+In our backtests, we normally use these two trading strategy performance metrics:

 Five important factors that determine success (or not) in day trading